rlaksana/share-using-gist/README.md

-# Quick Share Note to Gist (Plugin)
+# Quick Share Note to gist (Plugin)

-**Quick Share Note to Gist** is an Obsidian plugin. ✨ It quickly publish your notes to GitHub Gist (SECRET, but shareable) 🚀 and also UPLOAD IMAGES to ImgUr! 🌈
+**Quick Share Note to gist** is an Obsidian plugin. ✨ It quickly publish your notes to GitHub gist (SECRET, but shareable) 🚀 and also UPLOAD IMAGES to ImgUr! 🌈

 ## DEMO
 ![Demo of Plugin](./docs/DEMO.gif)